Website Manager

 E) New Candidates

 Section 3.
-All Managers (in-house & Travel) must complete code of conducts and background checks as approved by the Board.
+All Managers (in-house & Travel) must complete a code of conduct and background checks as

 Section 4.
-All Managers or at least one team representative is required to attend meetings targeted to inform them of MBSA rules and regulations.
+All Managers or at least one team representative is required to attend meetings targeted to inform

 Section 5.
-No person listed as a sex offender will be allowed to participate in any capacity, other than as a parent, within MBSA.
+No person listed as a sex offender will be allowed to participate in any capacity, other than as a

-Section 6.
-Travel Managers cannot manage outside of MBSA, including General Management of a team.
-Any exception to this policy must be approved by the Manager Review Committee and voted on by the board.
+exception to this policy must be approved by the Manager Review Committee and voted on by the board.

 Article 14 - Awards